 Kitsap County is working with the cities to establish interlocal agreements regarding the TDR program.
 These agreements may contain additional rules for the designation of receiving sites and how development rights may be applied to a parcel.
-For example, a city may require the TDR certificate sending site location be in a specific watershed.
+For example, a city may require the TDR certificate sending site location to be in a specific watershed.
 The TDR program will track city requirements for TDRs on the website.

 How do I buy or sell a development right?

 Buying and selling a TDR certificate is a real estate transaction.
-The county recommends use of a purchase and sale agreement to prove ownership.
+The county recommends the use of a purchase and sale agreement to prove ownership.
 The Kitsap County Department of Community Development requires a Deed of Transferrable Development Rights to apply TDR certificates to a receiving site.

 614 Division Street - MS36Port Orchard, WA 98366

 Puget Sound Regional Council

 Community Maps and GIS Data